Can you polish off oxidization?

 What oxidation actually is

 Oxidation is what happens when UV light, oxygen and airborne contaminants break down the top layer of your paintwork.
-On a modern clear-over-base car, the damage sits on the clear coat.
-On older solid-colour cars, it attacks the colour layer directly, which is why a faded red Mk1 Escort goes chalky and pink before it goes anywhere near the primer.
+On a modern clear-over-base car, the damage sits on the clear coat: that thin, sacrificial layer of lacquer is the part going milky, not the colour underneath.
+On older solid-colour cars there is no lacquer to take the hit, so oxidation attacks the colour layer directly.
+That is why a faded red Mk1 Escort goes chalky and pink long before it goes anywhere near the primer.

 Signs your paint has oxidised